0xViking/21DaysOfLearnandShare/README.md

 #21DaysOfLearnandShare
 A challenge to myself to learn and share resources about the topic i choose

-You can find the article about #21DaysOfLearnandShare here https://0xviking.hashnode.dev/21-days-of-learn-and-share-21dols
+You can find the article about #21DaysOfLearnandShare here:

+https://0xviking.hashnode.dev/21-days-of-learn-and-share-21dols

 | Date       | Name         | Link                                                         |